Polymer/old-docs-site/0.8/docs/devguide/properties.md

 When a property is set to `notify: true`, an event,
 <code><var>propertyName</var>-changed</code>, is fired whenever the property
 value changes.
-These events are used by the two-way data binding system, and can also external scripts and frameworks to respond to changes in the element.
+These events are used by the two-way data binding system, and can also notify external scripts and frameworks to respond to changes in the element.

 For more on property change notifications and data binding, see  [Property change notification and two-way binding](data-binding.html#property-notification).